JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7973 days**.

-And here is a just a random fact -  **Canada has more inland waters and lakes than any other country in the world**.
+And here is a just a random fact -  **The silk that is produced by spiders is stronger than steel**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)